Ashwini-Shalke/devtoolzone/content/SQL/Chap12.md

 ```

-**IN Operator:** The `IN` operator is used to specify multiple values in a WHERE clause.
+<br /> **IN Operator:** The `IN` operator is used to specify multiple values in a WHERE clause.
 It checks if a value matches any value in a list.

 ```html